Last Updated on July 6, 2021 by Paul Guzman

 The Chilean Mesquite also called a thornless Mesquite tree (Prosopis chilensis) does very well in the southwestern United States.
-It will grow to about 40’ft. tall and 40ft’ wide.
+It will grow to about 40’ft. tall and 40ft wide.
 It is a thornless mesquite tree and provides lots of good shade during the hot summer months.
 A very majestic looking tree for home landscaping.
 It is a perfect tree for privacy during the spring, summer, and fall months.

 Chilean Mesquite Tree